danvk/aoc2024/README.md

 Since you start on `A`, the bad one travels a greater distance from `A`->`<` unnecessarily.
 I can calculate this cost cheaply and sort by it.

+I'm _still_ blowing up.
+The next culprit was `dir_for_dir`, which calculates all direction sequences for a direction sequences.
+Throwing a `min_by` there lets me run instantly up to ~n=5.
+I'm still blowing up somewhere, though.